-This article that was published over a year ago has been a surprise.
+This article that was published nearly two years ago remains very popular.
 CEO turnover in healthcare is rampant and the average tenure of a hospital CEO is around three years according to the ACHE.
-I guess this article struck a cord with CEOs that are trying to stay employed and those that wonder what all of this turnover is about.
+A lot of people continue to find this article in spite of the fact that it disappeared from my front page a long time ago.

 What has not worked

 No listing of what has worked or is popular would be complete without an acknowledgment of things that have not worked or are not as popular as I would have expected.
 I have put a fair amount of effort into several articles that I expected would be hits only to see them languish.
 I don’t know if I failed to give them a sufficiently catchy title or if their title did not give sufficient insight into articles that might provide valuable insights.
 I should have known better than to write on ‘sadistics’ and the responses of two articles on the subject validate my opening comments on the first article that is that anyone that has ever been subjected to statistics swears off the subject and spends the rest of their life avoiding the topic.
 The two articles on the topic share the dubious distinction of being among the least read on my blog.
 Never the less, I have and continue to argue that your ability to develop cognitive skill and apply evidence-based analysis to decision making will either launch or constrain your ability to advance your career.
 Here are a few articles that are looking for some love: